 Below are a few common problems you might run into when attempting this recipe (and are the same things I struggled with in the beginning).
 Click on the symptom to reveal possible causes with suggested fixes.

 I’ve noticed there are a few things that could lead to massive bubbles forming when frying a bomboloni.
-The first is dough that is not strong enough and required more mixing.
+The first is a dough that is not strong enough and required more mixing.
 The dough should almost pass the windowpane test when done mixing, and the four sets of stretch and folds during bulk will finish imparting the required strength.
 From there, the dough needs to be lightly degassed during shaping and shaped tight.
 There should be no seams on each shaped round.
-Finally, under proofed dough can cause erratic, uncontrolled bubbles to form.
+Finally, the under-proofed dough can cause erratic, uncontrolled bubbles to form.
 The rounds need to be fully proofed and, when poked, feel like very gassy and light pillows.
 They will seem almost over proofed.

-I still don’t understand this!
-But then again, I grew up in the US where air conditioning is everywhere without question.↩
+I still don't understand this!
+But then again, I grew up in the US, where air conditioning is everywhere without question.↩

 If your FDT is slightly lower than this that’s fine, just be sure to keep the dough around 78°F (25°C) during bulk and it should get back up to temperature rather quickly.↩

 Using wet hands grab a chunk of dough and gently spread it out with your fingers.
 If mixed sufficiently you'll see a thin membrane that will just barely start to rip when stretched out.↩